STRML/backbone.queryRouter/README.md

     'albums/:songNumber': 'viewSong'
   },

   // QueryRoutes are defined here.
-They are defined similarly to normal routes, in the format:
+They are defined in the format:
   // {String} keys : {String} handlerName
   queryRoutes: {
     // Here you can specify which keys you want to listen to.
-    // The attached handler will be fired each time any of the keys are added, removed, or changed.
+    // The attached handler will be fired each time any of the keys are
+    // added, removed, or changed.
     'volume': 'setVolume',
     // To listen to multiple keys, separate them with commas.
 Whitespace is ignored.
     'playState, songID' : 'playSong'